Gaurav701a/TravelGo/README.md

 ## TravelGo:

-TravelGo is a Travel-Agent Website created with an inspirational design over Figma.
+TravelGo is a Travel-Agent Website.
 Come visit our website to explore equisite bounty of nature by visiting with us.

+## Demo:
+You can view a live demo of the TravelGo is [here](https://travel-go-1-2-3-4.netlify.app/).

 ### Tech Stack: